 3. How translators’ and editors’ selections signalled American patriotism within the USA’s Russian émigré communities in the mid-twentieth century (The Unmaking of Russians)

 4. Ideological conflicts in contemporary literary translation from Russian in the UK (Publishing Translations from Russian Today).
 In turn, these case studies help us to identify three political uses of translation

 1. Translation as a stimulus for political change

 2. Translation as a conduit for global cultural capital

 3. Translation as a symbol of political conformity

-Excitingly, as part of the fourth case study on contemporary publishing, we will recruit and establish a network of translators and authors in order to carry out fieldwork into the contemporary politics of translation from Russian.
-This is good news for translators and readers alike, as we will commisison up to five new translations of Russian literary prose into English.Ultimately, RusTrans aims to demonstrate how the process of translation, co-opted for political purposes, plays a key role in the formation of national identity in different contexts: in the emergent Irish Free State; in the formation of British perceptions of Russian culture in the twentieth century; in Russian émigré communities in the United States during the Cold War; and in the spread and representation of contemporary Russian culture and literature in the UK today.
+Excitingly, as part of the fourth case study on contemporary publishing, we have recruited a network of translators and authors in order to carry out fieldwork into the contemporary politics of translation from Russian.
+This is good news for translators and readers alike, as we have commissioned up to 12 new translations of Russian literary prose into English.Ultimately, RusTrans aims to demonstrate how the process of translation, co-opted for political purposes, plays a key role in the formation of national identity in different contexts: in the emergent Irish Free State; in the formation of British perceptions of Russian culture in the twentieth century; in Russian émigré communities in the United States during the Cold War; and in the spread and representation of contemporary Russian culture and literature in the UK today.
 By focussing on a single language and culture of origin (Russian) and, for the most part, a single language of reception, we will create a coherent, diachronic portrait of the processes of cultural transmission.